giantswarm/crossplane-gs-apis/apidocs/peeredvpcnetworks.xnetworks.crossplane.giantswarm.io.md

 |Required |**Yes**|

-Count is the number of subnet sets to create with this mask
+Count is the number of subnet sets to create with this mask.

+  > [!WARNING]
+  > Whilst this field is not `immutable`, care should be taken to never
+  > decrease its value once set as this will result in the destruction of
+  > subnet sets which may fail if there are attached resources.
 </details>
 <details>
 <summary>